wows-dart/wows-bow-overmatch/README.md

 one indicator.
 The question mark can appear alongside either arrow: "I overmatch them, and whether they overmatch me is unknown" is a real state.

-Neither icon depends on the shell you have loaded.
+Neither arrow depends on the shell you have loaded.
 Both report what a main battery *can* do, so switching to HE or SAP changes nothing on screen.
 Read the amber icon as "my guns can overmatch that bow", not "this salvo will".

 ## Screenshots

 <!--
-Replace the three images below.
+Replace the images below.
 Suggested shots:
   1. overmatch.png  - an enemy marker showing only the amber icon
   2. threat.png     - an enemy marker showing only the red icon
-  3. both.png       - a marker showing both, ideally Yamato vs Yamato
-  4. unknown.png    - a marker showing the grey question mark, if you can find an untabled ship Optionally a fifth with BOWOM_DEBUG_TEXT enabled, showing the numeric readout.
+  3. both.png       - a marker showing both, ideally Yamato vs Yamato Optional extras, if you can get them: a marker showing the grey question mark, and one with BOWOM_DEBUG_TEXT enabled showing the numeric readout.
 -->

 **You can overmatch them**